 This course studies the variety of methods used in partnering equines and humans for physiological and psychological benefit.
 Hippotherapy, therapeutic riding, and equine assisted/facilitated mental health services will be investigated.
 In addition ethics, standards, training, and research will be examined.
 Lab fee required.
 This course includes a Lab section, ANZ 431L.
-Prerequisites: ANZ 107, 108, 231, 233, or permission by instructor.
+Prerequisites: ANZ 108, 231, 233, or by consent of instructor.
 Recommended prerequisite: PSY 304 Theories and Practice in Counseling Psychology.
-Spring semester.
+Fall semester.